Fluent Forever Book Changes

 - On page 104 of the Italian e-book, it says “fritelle” instead of “frittelle”.

 - Lang-8.com: An exchange site where native speakers will correct your writing in exchange for you correcting theirs.
-It appears that as of 10/1/19 it appears they no offer allow the creation of new accounts.
+It appears that as of Oct 10, 2019, they no longer allow for the creation of new accounts.
+One of our readers suggested LangCorrect as a possible alternative.

 Try the Fluent Forever App